hankbao/libreboot/docs/hardware/x60_security.md

 system):\
 ![](../images/x60_security/0001_overview.jpg)\
 Note: the blue lines represent antenna cables and modem cables.
-You don\'t need to remove these, but you can if you want (to make it tidier after removing other parts).
-I removed the antenna wires, the modem jack, the modem cable and also (on another model) a device inside the part where the wwan antenna goes (wasn\'t sure what it was, but I knew it wasn\'t needed). **This is optional**
+You don't need to remove these, but you can if you want (to make it tidier after removing other parts).
+I removed the antenna wires, the modem jack, the modem cable and also (on another model) a device inside the part where the wwan antenna goes (wasn't sure what it was, but I knew it wasn't needed). **This is optional**

 Remove the microphone (can desolder it, but you can also easily pull it off with you hands).
 Already removed here:\